Key Takeaway

 Anti-Doping Considerations

 Many peptides discussed in this guide are banned by WADA (World Anti-Doping Agency) and most professional and collegiate sports organizations.
 Growth hormone secretagogues, BPC-157, TB-500, and similar peptides are on the prohibited list.
 If you compete in a tested sport, you must understand the rules governing your competition before using any peptide.
-This guide is intended for recreational athletes, masters competitors in untested events, and active adults optimizing personal health.
+This guide is intended for recreational athletes, masters competitors in untested events, and active adults improving personal health.

 Medical Monitoring